-This update of the Institute for Housing Studies (IHS) Cook County House Price Index highlights changing prices for single-family homes through the second quarter of 2020 in 16 City of Chicago submarkets and 17 submarkets primarily in suburban Cook County.
+This update of the Institute for Housing Studies (IHS) Cook County House Price Index highlights changing prices for single-family homes through the second quarter of 2021, which includes the first year of the COVID-19 pandemic, in 16 City of Chicago submarkets and 17 submarkets primarily in suburban Cook County.
 A detailed discussion of the Index is below.
 Click here to view a full-page interactive graph with a map and data for all submarkets.
 Click here to download the underlying data for the price index.
-The impacts of the COVID-19 crisis on Cook County single-family home prices may not be evident in this update, which tracks single-family home prices through the first three months of the COVID-19 pandemic.

 Year-over-year price changes

-- Areas with the largest increases in single-family sales prices between the second quarters of 2019 and 2020 include Chicago submarkets South Chicago/West Pullman (13.4 percent increase) and Bronzeville/Hyde Park (12.3 percent increase).
-In suburban Cook County, the largest annual increases were seen in south suburban Calumet City/Harvey (8.1 percent increase).
+- Areas with the largest increases in single-family sales prices between the second quarters of 2020 and 2021 include Chicago submarkets Humboldt Park/Garfield Park (27.4 percent increase), Englewood/Greater Grand Crossing (25.9 percent), and Auburn Gresham/Chatham (24.5 percent increase).
+In suburban Cook County, the largest annual increases were seen in south suburban Calumet City/Harvey (24.4 percent increase).

 - The map below highlights the pattern of submarkets that have seen the largest and smallest year-over-year price increases.
-It shows that areas with the biggest annual price increases are on the west and south sides of the city, and in the south suburbs.
-Areas where price growth is flat or declining are mostly higher-value neighborhoods on Chicago’s north side and the north suburbs.
-Click on each submarket area to get additional data on house price trends.
+It shows that areas with the largest annual price increases are on the west and south sides of the city and in the south suburbs.
+While previous IHS house price index reports showed that price growth was flat or declining are mostly higher-value neighborhoods on Chicago’s north side and the north suburbs, all submarkets showed strong price growth between the second quarters of 2020 and 2021.
+Click on each submarket area to view additional data on house price trends.
 To view a full-page, interactive map, click here.

 Peak to current

-- Compared to the peak of the market, price levels in Cook County are still 16.3 percent lower.
-Prices in the City of Chicago are 14 percent less than they were at peak levels, although there is substantial variation among City of Chicago submarkets.
-In suburban Cook County, price levels are 16.7 percent off peak levels.
+- The City of Chicago, suburban Cook County, and Cook County have almost reached their peak prices.
+Compared to the peak of the market, price levels in Cook County are still 5.7 percent lower as of the second quarter 2021.
+Prices in the City of Chicago are 3.3 percent less than they were at peak levels, although there is substantial variation among City of Chicago submarkets.
+In suburban Cook County, price levels are 6.2 percent off peak levels.
+Compared to a year ago, the second quarter of 2020, the City of Chicago, suburban Cook County, and Cook County were approximately 16 percent below their peak prices.

 Recovery from bottom

-- As of the second quarter of 2020, all submarkets in Cook County have experienced at least a 14.4 percent price increase compared to their lowest post-recession price level.
-Areas with the largest increase from price bottom include Humboldt Park/Garfield Park and Bridgeport/Brighton Park.
-These areas have single-family house prices that are 174.9 percent and 96.6 percent higher than their price bottoms, respectively.
+- As of the second quarter of 2021, all submarkets in Cook County have experienced at least a 23.1 percent price increase compared to their lowest post-recession price level low.
+Areas with the largest increase from price bottom include Humboldt Park/Garfield Park and Englewood/Greater Grand Crossing.
+These areas have single-family house prices that are 249.8 percent and 147.6 percent higher than their price bottoms, respectively.

 - The weakest recoveries have been seen primarily in suburban Cook County.
 This is largely due to the suburbs being less volatile housing markets with less dramatic price peaks and valleys than many submarkets in the City of Chicago.
-The suburban area with the weakest recovery is north suburban Winnetka/Northbrook where prices increased by just 14.4 percent from its price bottom.
-In the city, Lake View/Lincoln Park has seen the smallest price increases since reaching its price bottom (16.1 percent).
+The suburban area with the weakest recovery is north suburban Winnetka/Northbrook where prices increased by 24.1 percent from its price bottom.
+In Chicago, Lake View/Lincoln Park has seen the smallest price increases since reaching its price bottom (23.1 percent).
 However, this is the only area in Cook County that did not experience dramatic price declines during the recession.
 So, despite relatively modest growth, prices in Lake View/Lincoln Park remain high.

 Price changes since 2000

-- As of the second quarter of 2020, all submarkets in Cook County are above their year 2000 price levels.
+- As of the second quarter of 2021, all submarkets in Cook County are above their year 2000 price levels.
 Calumet City/Harvey was the last submarket to pass this benchmark and did so in the last half of 2018.
-Prices there are now 15 percent above what they were in the first quarter of 2000.
-Prices in suburban Chicago Heights/Park Forest have the next lowest gain over year 2000 levels and are now 21.9 percent above price levels in 2000.
-In the City of Chicago, Auburn Gresham/Chatham submarket had the lowest prices relative to prices in the year 2000.
-Price levels in the second quarter of 2020 were 42.1 percent higher than year 2000 prices.
+Prices there are 42.6 percent above what they were in the first quarter of 2000.
+Prices in suburban Chicago Heights/Park Forest have the next lowest gain over year 2000 levels and are now 49.5 percent above price levels in 2000.
+In the City of Chicago, the South Chicago/West Pullman submarket had the lowest prices relative to prices in the year 2000.
+Price levels in the second quarter of 2021 were 64.3 percent higher than year 2000 prices.

-- As of the second quarter of 2020, price levels in two Chicago submarkets were more than 150 percent what they were in the year 2000.
-House prices in West Town/Near West Side were 188.9 percent higher than 2000 levels, while prices in Logan Square/Avondale were 172.8 percent above 2000 levels.
+- As of the second quarter of 2021, price levels in four Chicago submarkets were more than 150 percent of what they were in the year 2000.
+These submarkets include West Town/Near West Side, where prices were 197.4 percent higher than 2000 levels, Logan Square/Avondale (197.4 percent), Humboldt Park/Garfield Park (189.7 percent), and Bridgeport/Brighton Park (170 percent).

 BACKGROUND ON PRICE INDICES